cornell-ece6745/ece6745-docs/docs/ece6745-tut06-asic-front-end.md

 dc_shell> compile_ultra -no_autoungroup -gate_clock`
 ```

 ### 3.4.
-Final Output and Reports
+Outputs and Reports

 Now that we have synthesized the design, we output the resulting
-gate-level netlist in two different file formats: Verilog and `.ddc`
+gate-level netlist in two different file formats: `.ddc` (which we will
-(which we will use with Synopsys DesignVision).
+use with Synopsys DesignVision) and Verilog.
 We also output an `.sdc`
 file which contains the constraint information we gave Synopsys DC.
 We
 will pass this same constraint information to Cadence Innovus during the
 place and route portion of the flow.

 ```
-dc_shell> write -format verilog -hierarchy -output post-synth.v dc_shell> write -format ddc     -hierarchy -output post-synth.ddc dc_shell> write_sdc -nosplit post-synth.sdc
+dc_shell> write -format ddc     -hierarchy -output post-synth.ddc dc_shell> write -format verilog -hierarchy -output post-synth.v dc_shell> write_sdc -nosplit post-synth.sdc
 ```